-Business risk also includes strategic risk, reputational risk and margin risk, which arise when the interest margins on lending and borrowing have different maturities.
+Business risk includes strategic risk, reputational risk and the risk of weaker earnings.
 SBAB defines business risk as a necessary risk.
+The above listed components of business risk are managed by SBAB on an ongoing basis.
 New business is usually relatively similar to the business SBAB already has.
 Changes in the form of new products or new markets may only constitute a small part of SBAB's activities and must be implemented at such a pace that SBAB does not substantially jeopardise its earnings level and with great probability avoids pressure on its own funds.
-As the accounting standards used by SBAB require that certain components of the portfolio are measured at market value while other components are recognised at their carrying amount, this has effects on the operating profit, and consequently also on own funds, that do not correspond to the actual risk to which the portfolio is exposed.
-To limit such effects, income volatility must be measured and limited.
-Business risk is included in the calculation of the Pillar 2 capital requirement as part of SBAB's stress tests.
+Business risk is included in the calculation of the Pillar 2 capital requirements as part of SBAB's stress tests.
 See also the section 6.3.6.3 Business risk.